Cinnamon Cockatiel vs White-Faced Cockatiel: Key Differences

 The Importance of Socialization

-Cockatiels are social creatures that thrive on interaction.
+Cockatiels are social creatures that thrive on interaction with both humans and other birds.
 Both cinnamon and white-faced cockatiels benefit from being handled regularly and being part of family activities.
 Socialization from a young age helps prevent behavioral issues and fosters a strong bond between the bird and its owner.

 The Best Toys for Cockatiels You Should Consider Buying in 2024